SeldaBayman/SeldaBayman/README.md

 # 👋 Hi, I'm [Selda Bayman]

 ## 🚀 About Me
 I am a Junior Data Analyst with a passion for transforming data into actionable insights.
-My journey in data analysis started with a curiosity about how data can drive decision-making, leading me to learn  Excel, SQL, Python, and Power BI.
+My passion for data analysis began with a curiosity about how data influences decision-making, driving me to master Excel, SQL, Python, and Power BI.
 Over time, I've completed several projects that highlight my analytical skills and ability to tell compelling data stories.
 My mission is to uncover actionable insights from data and create impactful, visually compelling reports.

 ## 🛠 Skills
 - **Excel**: Excel formulas, complex calculations and data manipulation,data cleaning etc.